Anisotropic mesh quality measures and adaptation for polygonal meshes: Introduction

-Traditionally, isotropic mesh adaptation has been studied, where the shape of mesh elements is kept as regular (in the Euclidean metric) as possible.
-On the other hand, anisotropic mesh adaptation allows elements to have large aspect ratio.
-The key is to keep elements to be aligned in some extent with the geometry of the solution.
-An anisotropic mesh can be viewed as a uniform one in a Riemannian metric, as in the $\M$-uniform mesh approach of anisotropic mesh generation \cite{Hua05}.
-It has been amply demonstrated that a properly generated anisotropic mesh can be much better aligned with the geometry of the solution and lead to a much more accurate solution than an isotropic mesh; e.g., see \cite{Ape99,AD92,CHMP97,DS89,FP01,FP03,Hua05c,Hua05,Pic03} among many other work.
-It is worth pointing out that all of these work is concerned with simplicial meshes.
-There do not seem to exist any systematic studies on anisotropic quality measures and adaptation for polygonal/polyhedral meshes.
+The objective of this work is to develop anisotropic mesh quality measures for \revC{convex polygonal meshes}, from which one can design \revZ{algorithms for anisotropic polygonal mesh adaptation that allow mesh elements to have a large aspect ratio}.
+The key is to keep elements aligned to some extent with the geometry of the solution.
+On simplicial meshes, it has been amply demonstrated that a properly generated anisotropic mesh can lead to a much more accurate solution than an isotropic mesh with comparable size; see for example \revZ{\cite{Ape99,AD92,CHMP97,DS89,FP01,FP03,Hua05b,Hua05,Pic03}}.
+However, there do not seem to exist any systematic studies of anisotropic quality measures and adaptation for polygonal/polyhedral meshes.